samposalmela/druptur-wiki/content/Major locations.md

 # High and Low Lands

-A land primarily inhabited by green-skinned races such as Orcs, Goblins, Ogres, and their kin.
-It is currently ruled by an **Orc Emperor**, chosen through a brutal fight to the death between different tribes.
-The previous ruler was a Hobgoblin selected through a rigged voting system.
-They seem to go with whatever works at the time.
+A place where green-skinned races like ogres, goblins, orcs, and their relatives predominate.
+At the moment, it is governed by a **Orc Emperor** who was selected after a bloody battle between several tribes.
+A Hobgoblin chosen by a rigged voting process was the previous ruler.
+They appear to follow whatever is effective at the moment.

-The western region—**the High Lands**—consists of hills and mountains, while the eastern region—**the Low Lands**—is mostly plains and fields.
-Very original.
+Whereas the eastern region, **the Low Lands**, is primarily made up of plains and fields, the western region, **the High Lands**, is made up of hills and mountains.
+Very creative.